nitin4real/TEN-Agent/README.md

 <strong>Lip Sync Avatars</strong> — Works with multiple avatar vendors, the demo features Kei, an anime character with Live2D-powered lip sync, and also supports realistic avatars from Trulience, HeyGen, and Tavus (coming soon).

-See the <a href="https://github.com/TEN-framework/ten-framework/tree/main/ai_agents/agents/examples/voice-assistant-live2d">Example code</a> for Live2D avatars.
+See the [Example code](ai_agents/agents/examples/voice-assistant-live2d) for Live2D avatars.

 <br>